aarreza/drewlearnscloud.blog/_posts/2021-04-16-jekyll-blog-to-azure-static-web-apps.markdowm.md

 - [Github Actions](https://docs.github.com/en/actions)
 - [Static Web Apps in Azure](https://azure.microsoft.com/en-ca/pricing/details/app-service/static/#:~:text=Static%20Web%20Apps%20is%20free,Azure%20Functions%20Consumption%20plan%20rates.)

 All of these resources are **free** at the time of this post.
-You can set up an [Azure](https://azure.microsoft.com/en-us/free/) account for free for 12 months.
+You can set up an [Azure](https://azure.microsoft.com/en-us/free/) account for free for 12 months plus you get $260 USD worth of credits!
 Static Web App in Azure is currently on Preview until some time at the end of this year.
 The only costs I have so far is purchasing a domain name for a year for about _$10 CAD_ using [NameCheap](https://www.namecheap.com/).
 I also use [Cloudflare](https://www.cloudflare.com/plans/) for free as a Content Distribution Network and DNS.

 For a [full tutorial](https://docs.microsoft.com/en-us/azure/static-web-apps/publish-jekyll) on how to deploy a test Jekyll site, check out this post from Microsoft.